Accessibility Resources (AR)

 - Documentation must be typed on diagnosing professional’s official letterhead;

 - Documentation must be signed and dated by the diagnosing professional and include the credentials of the diagnosing professional(s);

 - An Individualized Education Plan (IEP), Section 504 Plan, Summary of Performance (SOP) or Response to Intervention (RtI) will be accepted for verification of disability.

-- Accommodations will be determined by an interactive process between the EAC professional staff member and student.
+- Accommodations will be determined by an interactive process between the Accessibility Resources professional staff member and student.